tweedge/ru-ok/README.md

 **For HTTPS**: The measurement connects via SSL/TLS to port 443 with the SNI set to the corresponding domain. **This checks that the port is open and responsive *and* that a secure connection can be established, but not necessarily that the service itself is functioning.** However, if the connection *failed* we may be able to expect that the service is down as well.
 Not all sites run HTTPS, but for those that were *previously* known to use HTTPS, this would reasonably indicate that those HTTPS services are down.

+**For unusual TCP ports**: The measurement connects via TCP to the specified port with an empty payload. **This *usually* works to check that the port is open and responsive, but requires further analysis before I add this data to summaries.** Currently, the data is collected but not reported on in the README or STATUS documents.

-TL;DR: if HTTP and HTTPS checks are failing, a tested entity is confidently down *at the time this project checked, from the probes used to test with*.
+TL;DR: if the connection checks (especially HTTP/HTTPS) are failing, a tested entity is confidently down *at the time this project checked, from the probes used to test with*.
 However, it is possible for sites to be marked "up" if the *website's network layer* is functioning, but the *website's application* is not (ex. if connecting to a CDN, the CDN may be up, even if the website's backend is overloaded and offline).

 ### Gaps